We haven’t used C8 technologies in our Apparel Collection since the Summer 2015 Collection.

 Our procedure can be clearly explained using the Escape Light Jacket as an example.
 Until summer 2017 the water absorption levels in our tests were too high, so we didn’t transition to an Eco Finish fabric for this collection.

 We then worked intensively with our fabric supplier and the DWR supplier on the functionality of the fabric and have now achieved significantly lower water absorption levels.
 As a result, the fabric has been PFC-free since the Summer 2018 Collection.

 This has been a long and complex process that we have only been able to pursue together with the manufacturers of our materials and DWR and with experts from universities and industrial associations.
 We only introduce materials into our collection that offer full functionality.
 After all, nobody like getting wet either…

-We are proud of the fact that we have now successfully transitioned to PFC-free DWRs for many of our materials.
+We are proud of the fact that we have now successfully transitioned to PFC-free DWRs for almost all of our materials.